bellatoris/MyScala/Functional_Programming_Principles_in_Scala/Week6_Collections/Lecture6.2-Combinatorial_Search_and_For_Expressions/Readme.md

-# Lecture 6.2 - Combinatorail Search and For-Expressions
+# Lecture 6.2 - Combinatorial Search and For-Expressions
-## Handling NEsted Sequences
+## Handling Nested Sequences
 * We can extend the usage of higher oreder functions on sequences to many calculations which are usually expressed using nested loops.
 * **Example:** Given a positive integer `n`, find all pairs of positive integers `i` and `j`, with `1 <= j < i < n` such that `i + j` is prime.
 * For example, if `n = 7`, the sought pairs are